-(c) The term "pPreliminary investigation" shall be limited to, but need not include all of, the following: review of the complaint and any documentary evidence provided with the complaint; interview of the complainant; interview of the respondent, counsel to respondent and any witnesses who voluntarily agree to be interviewed for this purpose; review of any relevant public documents and documents provided voluntarily to the Commission.
+(c) The term "pPreliminary investigation" shall be limited to, but need not include all of.

+the following: review of the complaint and any documentary evidence provided with the complaint; interview of the respondent, counsel to respondent and any witnesses who voluntarily agree to be interviewed for this purpose; review of any relevant public documents and documents provided voluntarily to the Commission.